coltonbooth/CoreChainDB/docs/root/source/installation/appendices/ntp-notes.md

 ## Amazon Linux Instances

-If your BigchainDB node is running on an Amazon Linux instance (i.e. a Linux instance packaged by Amazon, not Canonical, Red Hat, or someone else), then an NTP daemon should already be installed and configured.
+If your corechaindb node is running on an Amazon Linux instance (i.e. a Linux instance packaged by Amazon, not Canonical, Red Hat, or someone else), then an NTP daemon should already be installed and configured.
 See the EC2 documentation on [Setting the Time for Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html).

 That said, you should check _which_ NTP daemon is installed.
 Is it recent?
 Is it configured securely?